Tarabas/rest-spring-boot-example/README.md

 GET /transactionservice/sum/{id}<br>
 Returns: { "sum", double }<br>
 Get the Sum of all transaction that are transitively linked by their parent_id to transaction_id

+Note:
+The defined API is a little bit insonsistent which was part of the original challenge.
+It would be better to keep the API more consistent and use JSON in all results and define a consistent error reporting behaviour instead of switching between a List of results and JSON.
+Also the use of Http-Codes is an easy way to communicate certain errors and was utilized by me when it seemed appropriate but it was not part of the original task.
+HttpErrorCode asserts were not implemented in the Integration tests as of yet though.

+There are obvious limitations to the calculation of the sums when there is a lot of recursive parent/child relationships.
+This was not addressed due to the examplatory nature of this Example.